ODaal/Basic_RayTracing/README.md

 # Basic_RayTracing
-This project is a hardware-based ray tracing engine implemented in Verilog for the PYNQ-Z2 FPGA board.
+This project is a hardware-based ray tracing engine implemented in Verilog for the Xilinx PYNQ-Z2 FPGA board.
 It demonstrates the fundamentals of real-time graphics rendering using fixed-point arithmetic and modular design.

 Features 🚀:
   - "🟦 Thread Generator"